 “The families know that their loved one is being looked after and that you’re helping them.
 This is especially true in situations where the family is out working and not back until evening time,” she says.

-Healthcare Assistants may also pick up issues that can crop up before a family member is even aware of them.
+Carers may also pick up issues that can crop up before a family member is even aware of them.
 Sometimes they’ll be able to feed this information back so that everyone has the full picture of the current situation related to a person’s needs.

 Better Job Satisfaction

 Most types of work offer some level of reward but being a carer in the community often brings better job satisfaction.
 This is particularly true when caring for those who live by themselves.

 “I have quite a few clients that live on their own.
 Even to just change the beds or put fresh laundry on for them makes all the difference.
 It’s great to be able to help them with things that they’re not able to do for themselves.
 That’s a good feeling,” explains Paula.

 “The clients are waiting for you to come in and are looking forward to it.
 They get so used to you being there,” she says.
 “Some clients, when I started with them, had never had carers, they didn’t want carers and now wouldn’t be without them.”